damiencollard/discourse-article/README.md

 [nice-citation](https://github.com/damiencollard/nice-citation) to get
 even nicer looking citations.
 In that case, the Discourse Article treatment must appear *before* the Nice Citation treatment -- this Usage below

+The treatment only applies to Discourse e-mails (detected based on the `From` header containing `@discoursemail.com`).

 ## Installation

 Copy `discourse-article.el` into a directory that appears in your